 To learn more about how ARPA has effected Small Business Administration loan programs and the Families First Coronavirus Response Act of 2020, please read our article on the SBA/FFCRA updates.

-As with any major piece of legislation, we are still waiting for additional guidance.
 Do not hesitate to contact a member of our tax team with any questions you may have regarding these updates and how they may affect your business.
 We will update this article as soon as more information becomes available.